pulibrary/pulibrary.github.io/_posts/2018-06-05-valkyrie-reimagining-samvera.md

 we were working on [Curation Concerns](https://github.com/samvera/curation_concerns) (now [Hyrax](https://github.com/samvera/hyrax)), and started seeing divergent use cases.
 At first, we thought that there was an important distinction between institutional repositories and digital collections, but we came to see that as a false dichotomy.
-We came to see other differences as moreimportant, such as whether you wanted to have a control panel in your application to customize it, or whether you would rather write code to change the way your application worked.
+We came to see other differences as more important, such as whether you wanted to have a control panel in your application to customize it, or whether you would rather write code to change the way your application worked.
 And we also saw metadata complexity, and in particular, the scale and scope of linking between objects, as a key point of divergence.
 Whether the linking was because of [PCDM](https://pcdm.org/), or modeling